-The need for energy change is well established yet there are relatively few people with an effective overview or the multidisciplinary skils needed to effectivey contribute to this complex issue.
-Depending on the area of study and specialisation, our graduates find work in government, policy, scientific research, development and air organisations, and multinational companies.
-The Avanced program is also a pathway to advanced study.
+The need for energy change is well established yet there are relatively few people with an effective overview or the multidisciplinary skills needed to effectively contribute to this complex issue.
+Depending on the area of study and specialisation, our graduates find work in government, policy, scientific research, development and aid organisations, and multinational companies.
+The advanced program is also a pathway to further study.

 Fees & scholarships